brentoboy/yi-jing/readme.md

 # Ancient-Wisdom about the Changes

 Orignial Chinese attributed to Various contributors througout time
-*    Fuxi, the mythical emperor, patriarch of the chinese people
+*    Fu Xi (c.
+2000 BCE) , the mythical emperor, patriarch of the chinese people theoretically identified the 8 trigrams and their relationships to each other.
-*    Taun Zhuan
+*    King Wen of Zhou (c.
+1100 BCE), combined the 8 into 64 hexagrams, wrote the "judgements" of each hexagram and arranged them in the sequence we have today
-*    Xiang Zhuan
+*    The Duke of Zhou (c.
+1040 BCE), added the text for each of the 6 lines.
-*    King Wen
+*    Confucious (c.
+500 BCE), added comments
-*    Confucious
+*    for additional details see [wikipedia](https://en.wikipedia.org/wiki/I_Ching#Name_and_authorship)

 translated into english by Brent Larsen